-Please note: The information contained in this article is correct as of 01/12/20.
+Please note: This article was originally written at the introduction of the new tier system on 21st October 2020; however, the legal information applying to child contact in Tier 3 areas contained in this article is still correct as of 01/12/20.
 Due to the ongoing nature of the coronavirus restrictions, guidance is subject to change as, as such, we would always advise you speak to a solicitor for specific advice.

 Lancashire has been added to the list of regions categorised as Tier 3 under Boris Johnson’s new three-tier lockdown system.

 Other regions under Tier 3 restrictions include Liverpool City Region and Greater Manchester.
 The Tier 3 rules restrict the mixing of households indoors.